 In Uganda, EIA was formally introduced through the National Environment 1995 (GoU 1995) which was replaced by the National Environment Act, 2019.
 The EIA Regulations, 1998 which is replaced by the Environmental and Social Impact Assessment (ESIA), Regulations 2020 operationalised the National Environment Act, 1995 by stipulating the procedures for conducting EIA and defining the roles of different EIA stakeholders.
-In the Ugandan context, environment is taken to mean the physical factors of the surroundings of human beings including land, water, atmosphere, climate, sound, odour, taste, the biological factors of animals and plants and the social factors of aesthetics and includes both the natural and the build environment aspects (physical, biophysical and socio-economic) and this avoided a proliferation of impact assessment into different specialties as described in the study ((Morrison-Saunders et al., 2014 p.3).
+In the Ugandan context (GoU, 1995), EIA is considered a broad process encompassing range of environment aspects (physical, biophysical and socio-economic) and this avoided a proliferation of impact assessment into different specialties as described in the study ((Morrison-Saunders et al., 2014 p.3).
 The prescribed stages in an EIA process differ between jurisdictions but generally include; screening, scoping, assessment, reporting, review, decision making and follow-up (Kahangirwe & Vanclay, 2022 p.76).